 Unlike detection-based file security solutions that scan for suspicious elements and block some malicious files, Positive Selection singles out only the safe elements of each file, ensuring every file that enters your organization is 100% safe and completely functional.
-As a SaaS solution, Votiro’s Secure File Gateway provides customers working within or migrating to the cloud with a scalable way to eliminate file-borne attacks carried through email, web downloads, and website uploads.
+As a SaaS solution, Votiro Cloud provides customers working within or migrating to the cloud with a scalable way to eliminate file-borne attacks carried through email, web downloads, and website uploads.

 Votiro’s SaaS solution can be centrally deployed, updated, and managed all within the cloud environment.
 Votiro can support and host all infrastructure for enterprise, removing the need for organizations to stand up their own infrastructure or schedule updates.
 As a result, customers enjoy a convenient solution that drastically reduces resources spent on maintenance and saves security team members’ time that would otherwise be spent on tedious, manual security tasks.
 Votiro’s solution can also be easily scaled—with SaaS, now more than ever—to support customers throughout their stages of growth.

-To find out more about Votiro’s SaaS Secure File Gateway and its innovative approach to cloud-based CDR file security, schedule a demo with us today.
+To find out more about Votiro’s SaaS Votiro Cloud and its innovative approach to cloud-based CDR file security, schedule a demo with us today.